 One major advantage of using the GNOME Extensions website is that you can see if there is an update available for an extension.
 You won’t get it in GNOME Tweaks or system update.

-3. Install GNOME Shell Extensions manually (for intermediate to advanced users)
+Method 3: Install GNOME Shell Extensions manually (for intermediate to advanced users)

 It’s not that you have to be always online to install GNOME Shell extensions.
 You can download the files and install it later, without needing internet.